| Read the following in sequence or jump to: Egypt

 Christians and Jews.
 Consequently, the 1919 revolution in Egypt

 showed muslim-christian solidarity against European authority.
+Now this brings another interesting point.

 This distinction between European policies and their European